wangyuefan21/introduction2RelationalJoins/README.md

 Evi | class 2 | Evi | 95
 John | class 2 | NULL | NULL
 NULL | NULL | Peter | 68

+## Cross Join

+### Concept

+`Cross JOIN` etrieves the Cartesian product of both tables.
+This gives you the combination of all records from both tables.

+### Example

+Since `Cross JOIN` is a little different from other `JOIN`s, we are going to use different example to illustrate.

+Imagine you walk in a restaurant